Bryan R. Simms

 Professor Emeritus of Musicology

 - Program:Professor Emeritus of Musicology

-He specializes in music and musical theory of the 20th century, and his books include most recently The Atonal Music of Arnold Schoenberg: 1908–1923 (Oxford University Press), Music in Western Civilization (with Craig Wright, Thomson-Schirmer Books), and Alban Berg: A Research and Information Guide, second edition (Routledge), and Pro Mundo – Pro Domo: The Writings of Alban Berg (Oxford University Press, 2014), which is an English edition of the complete writings of this composer.
+He specializes in music and musical theory of the 20th century, and his books include The Atonal Music of Arnold Schoenberg: 1908–1923 (Oxford University Press), Music in Western Civilization (with Craig Wright, Thomson-Schirmer Books), Alban Berg: A Research and Information Guide, second edition (Routledge), and Pro Mundo – Pro Domo: The Writings of Alban Berg (Oxford University Press, 2014), which is an English edition of the complete writings of this composer.